 1. Improve Longevity

-Studies with rats have shown that C60 suspended in olive oil extended life spans by 90 percent.
-This occured without any toxic effects.
-Later studies have further shown that C60 helped lengthen the lifespan of mice between 5 and 14 percent.
+Studies in rats have shown that C60 suspended in olive oil extended lifespans by 90 percent.
+This occurred without any toxic effects.
+Later studies have further shown that C60 helped extend the lifespan of mice by 5 to 14 percent.

 Derek Lowe, Ph.D., notes in a blog post at Science Translational Medicine that the “most likely mechanism for the life-extension effects is through oxidative stress and free radical scavenging.”